ppy/osu-wiki/news/2023/2023-05-01-the-osu-legacy-of-reesewashere.md

 Even though Reese is no longer holding the camera, his legacy will always live in the community in some capacity.

-*You can view the full text interview I did with him via [this link](https://gist.github.com/0x84f/61c96e7c18a77eccad7e543674bbf0e9).*
+*You can view the full text interview I did with him via [this link](https://gist.github.com/0x84f/61c96e7c18a77eccad7e543674bbf0e9).
+Thank you [Tanza3D](https://osu.ppy.sh/users/10379965) for the news post banner!*

 — 0x84f